Rickaym/manim-sideview/README.md

 By setting this configuration through `File -> Preferences -> Settings` you can pass CLI arguments to the `manim.exe` call.

+> [!WARN]
+>
+> Do not use args that change the path of the output file, i.e., quality args like 'ql'.
+Use the config file instead.

 2. `manim.cfg` file

-If you're using a configuration file for your renders, worry not! the extension recognizes any manim configuration under the guideline [manim.cfg](https://docs.manim.community/en/stable/guides/configuration.html#the-config-files) that exists in the current working directory.
+Use a configuration file for your renders!
+The extension recognizes the manim configuration under the guideline [manim.cfg](https://docs.manim.community/en/stable/guides/configuration.html#the-config-files) that exists in the current working directory.

 If a `manim.cfg` file is found, all command line arguments given through